 Be it on a bicycle or behind the keys, Félix Stüssi loves adventure and fresh air.
 Since his move from Switzerland to Canada, Stüssi has turned his back on journalism - jazz piano and composition are now his main focus.
 In 2007, his quintet won the prestigious Grand Prix of the Festival International de Jazz de Montréal.
 A year later, US-trombonist Ray Anderson joined the project and the band turned into a sextet.
 The four albums of the group were very well received on both sides of the Atlantic, they were nominated for several prizes (Juno Awards, ADISQ, Prix Opus).

 Félix Stüssi returns regularly to Europe, where he has played among others with Bruno Spoerri, Nils Wogram, Jürg Wickihalder, Christoph Grab, Werner Fischer and Peter A. Schmid.
 Schmid and Stüssi have recorded a duo CD which has been released on Unit Records in January 2017 (Transatlantic Conversations, UTR 4738).
 In January 2017, the region Glarus Nord (Switzerland) has honoured Stüssi with a culture price.
-In June 2020, Ray Anderson and Félix Stüssi will tour in Europe as a duo.
+In 2015 and 2022, Ray Anderson and Félix Stüssi have toured in Europe as a duo.

 Tristique senectus et netus et malesuada fames ac turpis egestas.
 Phasellus sit amet scelerisque ipsum.
 Morbi nulla dolor, adipiscing non convallis rhoncus, ornare sed